 The most significant change above relates to the Company's collaboration revenue, which to date has been exclusively generated from its collaboration arrangement with Ares Trading S.A. and Precigen, previously Intrexon (Note 6).
 Under ASC 605, the Company accounted for the up-front payment over the estimated period of performance of the research and development services which were estimated to be 9 years.
-In connection with the adoption of Topic 606, the Company uses a proportional performance model which depicts the Company's performance in transferring control to the customer.
-The Company concluded that it will utilize a cost-based input method to measure progress because such method best reflects the satisfaction of the performance obligation.
+In connection with the adoption of ASC 606, the Company uses cost-based input method to measure progress because such method best reflects the satisfaction of the performance obligation.
 In applying the cost-based input method of revenue recognition, the Company uses actual costs incurred relative to the budgeted costs to complete the research programs.
 These costs consist primarily of internal full-time equivalent effort and third-party contract costs.
 Revenue is recognized based on actual costs incurred as a percentage of total budgeted costs.
-As a result, although the performance obligations noted above and identified under Topic 606 were generally consistent with the units of account identified under ASC 605, the timing of the allocation of the transaction price to the identified performance obligations under Topic 606 differed from the allocations of consideration under ASC 605.
-Accordingly, the transaction price ultimately allocated to each performance obligation under Topic 606 differed from the amounts allocated under ASC 605.
+As a result, although the performance obligations noted above and identified under ASC 606 were generally consistent with the units of account identified under ASC 605, the timing of the allocation of the transaction price to the identified performance obligations under ASC 606 differed from the allocations of consideration under ASC 605.
+Accordingly, the transaction price ultimately allocated to each performance obligation under ASC 606 differed from the allocation soft consideration under ASC 605.
 The Company has a full valuation allowance so there was no effect on incomes taxes as a result of this change.